yandex/porto/porto.md

     /dev/random
     /dev/urandom
     /dev/tty
-    /dev/console  (forwarded to /dev/null)
+    /dev/console  (as alias for /dev/null)
     /dev/ptmx
     /dev/pts/*

+    Container inherits perissmions from parent and cannot surpass them.
+    Permissions could be changes in runtime.

     Inside chroots porto creates device nodes in /dev only for allowed devices.
-    Permissions could be changes in runtime.

-    Access to devices for all containers could be granted in portod.conf:
+    Access to devices for all containers could be also granted in portod.conf:
 ```
 container { extra_devices: "<device> [rwm]... ;..." }
 ```